buzacott/rhpc_artemis/README.md

 Rhpc_finalize()
 ```

-If all goes well, you should see a file named `Rhpc_example.Rout` which will contain:
+Submit the job using (e.g. `qsub Rhpc_example.pbs`) and if all goes well, you should see a file named `Rhpc_example.Rout` which will contain:

 ```
 > library(Rhpc)